USCGC Spar (WLB-206): Operational history

-After launch and sea trials, Spar sailed from Marinette, Wisconsin to Kodiak, Alaska from March to June 2001.
+After launch and sea trials, Spar sailed from Marinette, Wisconsin, to Kodiak, Alaska, from March to June 2001.
 She was commissioned later that year on August 3.

 Spar's primary mission is to maintain aids to navigation.
 In 2007, her area of responsibility extended from Kodiak in the east to Attu in the western Aleutians and north into the Bering Sea, including the Pribilof Islands.
 As of 2019, this area included 148 fixed and floating aids to navigation.
 Spar also supports a number of other Coast Guard missions including search and rescue, fisheries law enforcement, light icebreaking, and oil spill response.
 She cooperates with NOAA to maintain weather buoys in her area of responsibility and to collect hydrographic data to update charts.

 In her search and rescue function, Spar towed the disabled fishing vessel Equinox to Kodiak in 2008.
 The ship was dispatched to the disabled fishing vessel Lady Gudny in January 2017.
 Spar was able to secure a tow line on the fishing boat, but it broke in the heavy seas and high winds.
 The broken tow line wrapped around Spar's propeller, disabling the ship.
 She was towed back to Kodiak by a commercial tugboat.

 In 2012 Spar was part of a large Coast Guard response to the drifting Kulluk drilling platform.

 During the summer of 2013 Spar participated in the Coast Guard's Arctic Shield 2013 program to test and exercise the ability to operate in Arctic waters.
 Spar successfully deployed her Vessel of Opportunity Skimming System (VOSS) to practice oil spill recovery.
 The ship earned the special operations service ribbon for this deployment.

 In 2021 USCGC Alder and Spar switched home ports.
-After undergoing a refit in Baltimore, she sailed for her new home port arriving in Duluth on March 30, 2022.
+After undergoing a refit in Baltimore, she sailed for her new home port arriving in Duluth, Minnesota on March 30, 2022.

+In 2024 Spar responded to the distress call of lake freighter Michipicoten.